twisst/living_QR_code/README.md

 The dithering is handled by Julian Hespenheide's [dithering class for Processing](https://github.com/ndsh/dither).

-Both images on this page are by Aldo Hoeben, demonstrating the living QR code.
+The photo on this page was made by Aldo Hoeben, demonstrating the living QR code.
 Both his amazing artworks and my living QR code were part of the [Raspberry Pi Jam](http://techni.gallery/photos-raspberry-pi-jam-the-hague/) I organised in The Hague in January 2024.
 Yes, the Processing script with the QR code runs on a Raspberry Pi 5!